terraform-viettelidc/terraform-provider-vcloud/website/docs/r/cse_kubernetes_cluster.html.markdown

 ## Importing

 An existing Kubernetes cluster can be [imported][docs-import] into this resource via supplying the **Cluster ID** for it.
-The ID can be easily obtained in VCD UI, in the CSE Kubernetes Container Clusters plugin.
+The ID can be easily obtained in VCLOUD UI, in the CSE Kubernetes Container Clusters plugin.

 An example is below.
 During import, none of the mentioned arguments are required, but they will be in subsequent Terraform commands such as `terraform plan`.
 Each comment in the code gives some context about how to obtain them to have a completely manageable cluster: